1955–56 Western Kentucky State Hilltoppers basketball team

 The 1955–56 Western Kentucky State Hilltoppers men's basketball team represented Western Kentucky State College (now known as Western Kentucky University) during the 1955-56 NCAA University Division Basketball season.
 The Hilltoppers were led by future Naismith Memorial Basketball Hall of Fame coach Edgar Diddle and leading scorer Forest Able.
 Western finished in a three-way tie for the Ohio Valley Conference championship.
-There was no conference tournament, so a playoff was held to determine which team would advance to the NCAA tournament, which was won by Morehead Sate.
+There was no conference tournament, so a playoff was held to determine which team would advance to the NCAA tournament, which was won by Morehead State.